pauleveritt/pauleveritt.github.io/src/productive/about.rst

 - Installation of Python 3.5.1 or later

-- Installation of PyCharm Professional (either 30 day evaluation or licensed version)
+- Installation of PyCharm (Community Edition or Professional Edition)

 - A web browser